Help with Trading Gift Cards

 Answer: We will track your order by your name and address on the provided mailing label.

-Answer: Please make sure to include your name and Sales Order number on a sheet of paper when mailing your gift cards to Card Surge.
+Answer: Please make sure to include your name and Sales Order number on a sheet of paper when mailing your Plastic Gift Cards to Card Surge.

-Answer: Failure to include any identifying information card to Card Surge may result in delayed processing of your payment, your gift card becoming lost, or being marked as abandoned.
+Answer: Failure to include any identifying information may result in delayed processing of your payout, your Plastic Gift Card becoming lost, or being marked as abandoned.

-Answer: We make every reasonable effort to locate the Seller of any gift card we receive in the mail that does not have identifying information included.
+Answer: We make every reasonable effort to locate the Trading Member of any Plastic Gift Card we receive in the mail that does not have identifying information included.

-Answer: We do not recommend mailing your gift card to Card Surge without any identifying information.
+Answer: We do not recommend mailing your Plastic Gift Card to Card Surge without any identifying information.

 Question: What if my Plastic Gift Card becomes lost or stolen in the mail?